Longer Spans in Steel

 Figure 11.80

-The steel rigid frames of this industrial building carry steel purlins that will support the roof and girts to support the wall cladding.
+The steel rigid frames of this industrial building carry steel purlins that will support the roof deck and girts to support the wall cladding.
 The depth of each frame varies with the magnitude of the bending forces and is greatest at the eave connections, where these forces are at

 a maximum.
 (Courtesy of Metal Building Manufacturers Association)